Hamilton Fish III: Our Response

 The role of Hamilton Fish III in twentieth-century American politics was the topic of a talk by Professor Anthony Troncone on Saturday, July 8th at 3pm at the Desmond-Fish Public Library.

-This was the subject of his 1991 dissertation based on extensive research into the life of Hamilton Fish, available to read here.
+Anthony Troncone is the retired professor of history and chair of the history program at Dominican College.
+This is the subject of his 1991 dissertation based on extensive research into the life of Hamilton Fish, available to read here.

 On the video recording, the talk begins at 06:10.